Disclosure: We evaluate products and services independently, but we may receive a referral fee on the services featured on this page.

 Multiple New Haven locations

-Anchor Health Initiative is a nonprofit LBGTQ health clinic offering private and non-judgmental treatment.
+Anchor Health is a nonprofit LBGTQ health clinic offering private and non-judgmental treatment.
 STDs tested for and treated include chlamydia, syphilis, genital warts, gonorrhea, and herpes.
 The clinic does not accept walk-ins, so patients need to make an appointment.
 The clinic operates Monday, Tuesday, Wednesday, and Friday from 9:00 a.m. to 5:00 p.m. and on Thursdays between 11:00 a.m. and 7:00 p.m.
 Fees are based on a sliding scale, and the clinic accepts most medical insurance plans.

 2200 Whitney Avenue, Suite 290

 Aimed at community members without access to medical care, the sponsored Yale University Community Health Care Van visits several locations in poorer areas of New Haven.
 The mobile clinic offers free screening for STDs, including chlamydia, syphilis, gonorrhea, and hepatitis, as well as a range of other primary healthcare services.
 Walk-in patients are welcome.
 On Mondays, Wednesdays, and Fridays, the distinctive blue mobile clinic is at a fenced-in parking lot at the intersection of Legion and Sherman Avenues, and on Tuesdays and Thursdays, the van can be found at Chapel Street Park in Fair Haven.
 Clinic hours are 9:00 a.m. to 12:00 p.m. and 1:00 p.m. to 4:00 p.m.
 Patients can also contact the Yale Haven Free Clinic for appointments, STD testing, and advice.

 800 Howard Avenue, Floor 1, Yale Physicians Building